lamby/20230626/Why giving talks at Postgres conferences matters.md

 So I was making, so somebody asked me this before and said, okay, there are plenty of names that are very good.
 And I said, well, if I have the top 10 speakers in a conference and they're all presenting at the same time, which one will be the one that I don't want to miss?
 And that for me is Thomas vra.

-He is such a good speaker because he's so, is the same level of knowledge as Alvaro, and, and he adds a little bit of more jokes.
+He is such a good speaker because he's so, is the same level of knowledge as Álvaro, and, and he adds a little bit of more jokes.
 And this is what I, what I really like because his jokes are so dry that he, he comes up with, with this kind of things like make you think a lot with with his presentations.

 Every time that I see one of his talks, he's like, well, I need to, I need to check this stuff when I get back home and I need to see these slides again and then try all this stuff.
 And, and he doesn't.
 Overdo it in terms of trying to be funny.
 No, he, he just is Thomas presenting and then he's, he's super dry and, and, and I really enjoy watching him.